 - Spraying mulch is ineffective because the chemical can bind to the mulch and not penetrate to the soil.
 Heavy accumulations of mulch and leaf litter should be raked back from the foundation first to expose millipede hiding areas and allow the pesticide to penetrate the soil more readily.

 - Keep children and pets away from treated areas until the chemical dries (or longer if specified on the product label).

 - Watch out for pesticide drifting and contaminating toys, swimming pools, and other objects, such as grills.

-Information contained in this publication was taken from M. Potter, University of Kentucky, and W. Lyon, Ohio State University.
+Some information contained in this publication was taken from the University of Kentucky, and the Ohio State University.

 Publication date: Sept.
 1, 2018